spartanunitato/addon-shairport-sync/README.md

 Enables Airplay audio streaming to Home Assistant.
 <br/>Based on shairport-sync addon by https://github.com/v3rm0n.
 <br/>I am trying to update it to support libasound2 so that it would work on my hassio setup.
+Forked from lucazertyui to edit.

 ## Docker status